Open menu

 a) Algolia

 This provider uses machine learning and natural language processing to reach higher precision of results.
-Its algorithms learn from users’ actions to refine each subsequent search session and live up to customers’ expectations.
-Also, Algolia supports voice search for mobile apps, websites, and smart speakers.
+Its algorithms learn from users' actions to refine each subsequent search session and live up to customers' expectations.
+Also, supports voice search for mobile apps, websites, and smart speakers.
 It promises high-speed search, no matter where it happens geographically, thanks to a distributed search network.

 b) Searchspring